renatoviolin/go-challenge/README.md

 POSTGRES_PASSWORD=secret
 POSTGRES_HOST=host.docker.internal
 ```
-3. Start the database and import the data.
-It is necessary to start the database before the application so that the tests can be performed.
+3. Start the database, create table and import the csv file. **It is necessary to start the database before the application so that the tests can be performed.**
 ```
 make run-db
 ```